 2. Teamspeak/voice chat is a good way to confirm they are female (although not always 100% as some guys have higher voices or voice changers, but you can usually tell).

 3. Before exchanging photos, boosting on League or sending any money, always be sure to Skype webcam chat or Facetime.
 Video confirmation (audio and video) is the only way to 100% confirm it’s them.
 Try and have conversations, not just short calls which could be easily faked.

 4. If they have no real life connections or real life friends tweeting/replying/commenting on their things, it’s fishy.
 Be careful.

 5. If they pop up out of nowhere, with a few followers and pretty photos, it’s probably a catfish.
 Actual girls start with small followings: real friends and people interacting with them who they know.
 Not popping up randomly on Twitter with 50+ followers and tons of photos.

-Were you catfished by Sascha?
+Were you catfished by Kamran or anyone else?
 Please let us know anonymously by emailing us.

 Dom is an award-winning writer who graduated from Bournemouth University with a 2:1 degree in Multi-Media Journalism in 2007.